‘Significant change’ in weather predicted as Storm Diana approaches

 Storm Diana, named by the IPMA Portuguese weather service, is currently threatening the Azores and is due to make itself felt over western parts of the UK on Wednesday.

 On the same day, according to Met Éireann, the storm will approach Ireland, though it will have lost its marked intensity by then.
-The forecaster said it anticipates having to issue a yellow alert as conditions become wet, windy and more unsettled.

-Monday is due to be mainly dry with some sunny spells and isolated showers.
-Temperatures will be between 6 and 10 degrees.

-Winds will pick up later on Monday, becoming moderate to fresh and strengthening further overnight.
+It predicted wet, windy and unsettled conditions in the coming days.

+The forecaster issued two status yellow alerts on Monday morning.
+The first is a rainfall warning affecting Munster, Dublin Carlow, Kilkenny Wexford , Galway and Mayo.
+It is valid between 2am and 2pm on Tuesday.

 Forecasters in the UK are predicting a harsher change in conditions as a result of Storm Diana.
 Dan Harris, deputy chief meteorologist at the Met Office, said: “It now looks very likely that we will see a major change in the UK’s weather early in the week ahead.